-11. It was hoped that using the same approach, the existing gender inequality over citizenship and land ownership would be eliminated once people realized and agreed that the cultural contexts in which such inequalities had once been justified had changed under the impact of industrialization and globalization.
+11. It was hoped that, using the same approach, the existing gender inequality over citizenship and land ownership would be eliminated once people realized and agreed that the cultural contexts in which such inequalities had once been justified had changed under the impact of industrialization and globalization.

-12. The delegation was pleased to report that the rights of new-borns to citizenship had been addressed with the posting of two Civil Registry staff in the Obstetric Ward for overseeing registration of newborns at the main hospitals and the introduction of a similar requirement for all medical assistants in the outer islands.
+12. The delegation was pleased to report that the rights of newborns to citizenship had been addressed with the posting of two Civil Registry staff in the Obstetric Ward to oversee the registration of newborns at the main hospitals and the introduction of a similar requirement for all medical assistants in the outer islands.

-13. With regard to the rights of LGBTIQ persons, the delegation stated that the question was becoming an emerging issue which the Government was seriously studying in the face of much cultural resistance and which the latter believed could be best handled through a cautious bottom-up approach.
+13. With regard to the rights of LGBTIQ persons, the delegation stated that the question was becoming an emerging issue.
+The Government was seriously studying the issue in the face of much cultural resistance and believed the issue could be best handled through a cautious bottom-up approach.

-14. As for prohibition of slavery and trafficking, the delegation noted that even though slavery and trafficking were not yet a serious problem in Kiribati, underlying elements of human exploitation leading to slavery and trafficking of girls and young women in the sex industry did exist and continued to grow with the influence from outside.
-The Government therefore planned to strengthen legal measures in the Penal Code and in other related laws, not only to combat those activities but to also to tackle their root causes, one of which was prostitution.
+14. As for prohibition of slavery and trafficking, the delegation noted that even though slavery and trafficking were not yet a serious problem in Kiribati, underlying elements of human exploitation leading to slavery and trafficking of girls and young women in the sex industry did exist and continued to grow with influence from the outside.
+The Government therefore planned to strengthen legal measures in the Penal Code and in other related laws, not only to combat those activities but also to tackle their root causes, one of which was prostitution.
 As part of the Government's efforts to combat prostitution and trafficking, foreign vessels were checked before entering or leaving port by boarding parties made up of representatives from the relevant government ministries.

 15. The delegation reported that in support of the rights to safe drinking water and sanitation, the Government had undertaken various projects and programmes to ensure that essential safe drinking water and sanitation were readily available and sustained.
-Those included the Kiribati Outer Island Food and Water Project (KOIFAWP) supporting members of farming and gardening associations through training on the various aspects of farming and vegetable gardening and through other forms of assistance.
-The water (and sanitation) needs of the urban population in Tarawa comprising more than half of the national population (130,000) had been well catered for by a State-owned enterprise named the Public Utilities Board.
+They included the Kiribati Outer Island Food and Water Project, supporting members of farming and gardening associations through training on the various aspects of farming and vegetable gardening and through other forms of assistance.
+The water and sanitation needs of the urban population in Tarawa - which comprised more than half of the national population of 130,000 - had been well catered for the Public Utilities Board, a State-owned enterprise.
 A number of externally funded projects had enabled the upgrading and expansion of the water and sewerage systems built in the 1980s.
-A GCF-funded project was underway to increase the supply of fresh and clean water for South Tarawa, where more than half of the population resided.
+A project funded by the Green Climate Fund was under way to increase the supply of fresh and clean water for South Tarawa, where more than half of the population resided.

-16. With regard to the right to sound health, the delegation was pleased to report that basic medical care and services in Kiribati were free, but people were entitled to choose a paid medical service in private hospitals which the Government encouraged and supported.
+16. With regard to the right to sound health, the delegation was pleased to report that basic medical care and services in Kiribati were free, but people were entitled to choose a paid medical service in private hospitals, which the Government encouraged and supported.
 At the same time, a large percentage of the population used traditional cures and practices to keep themselves healthy.
 The Government continued to encourage those traditional healing practices and at the same time improve modern medical services in all hospitals and clinics.
-To curb the apparent high mortality and morbidity of newborns and mothers, the following measures were being undertaken: appointment of trained midwives in all outer island clinics.
-With the support of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, many medical officers, midwives and nurses had been trained and equipped with the required skills and know-how aimed at reducing the mortality and morbidity of newborns and mothers.
+To curb the apparent high mortality and morbidity of newborns and mothers, measures were being undertaken for the appointment of trained midwives in all outer island clinics.
+With the support of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, many medical officers, midwives and nurses had been trained and equipped with the required skills and know-how, aimed at reducing the mortality and morbidity of newborns and mothers.